Seren-Hughes/crystal-cave/README.md

 - Add settings like brightness and sound control.
 - Store player progress (e.g., name and highest level reached) in local storage.
 - Easter egg for special player name (e.g., "Brucey" replace bat pixel sprite).

+## Function Structure (and game psuedocode refined)

+`startGame()`

+  - Resets level to 1
+  - Generates an initial sequence of 3 crystals
+  - Displays the sequence to the player

+`storeSequence()`

+  - Generates a random sequence of crystal notes for each level
+  - Ensures each level has a completely new sequence (level + 2)

+`playSequence()`

+  - Loops through the stored sequence
+  - Makes each crystal glow and plays the corresponding note

+`waitForPlayerInput()`

+  - Captures player clicks, keyboard keys / A,W,S,E,D / touch, on crystals
+  - Stores their input sequence

+`checkSequence()`

+  - Compares player’s input with the stored sequence
+  - If correct: calls `nextLevel()`
+  - If incorrect: calls `showPlayAgainModal()`

+`nextLevel()`

+  - Increments level by 1
+  - Calls `storeSequence()` to generate a new, longer sequence (by 1)
+  - Calls `playSequence()` to show the new sequence

+`showPlayAgainModal()`

+  - Displays a modal asking if the player wants to retry
+  - If "Yes": Calls `startGame()` to reset
+  - If "No": Ends the game - return to home page